dask/dask/docs/source/delayed-best-practices.rst

 Don't mutate inputs
 -------------------

-Your functions should not change the inputs directly
+Your functions should not change the inputs directly.

 **Don't**